aurelienmart/MagicMirror2/modules/quotes/README.md

 ````

 ## Configuration options
-The `quotes` module allows you to pick quotes randomly from all the provided categories, or you can
+The `random_quotes` module allows you to pick quotes randomly from all the provided categories, or you can
 set it to only use one category.
 Specifying multiple categories is curently not supported.

 <table>